Older couple enjoying an evening kayak session

 Never train into pain (good advice at any age).

 Avoid activities that cause your joints to swell or that cause pain.
 Pushing through painful activities will result in injuries over time.
-Those injuries can mean more time healing, and less time being active.
+Those injuries can mean more time spent healing, and less time being active.

 Work with your healthcare provider to make the appropriate lifestyle changes.